sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 ## Encrypt strings

-Encrypting strings is a special case, as it requires converting the text to bytes using an UTF-8 reader before encryption.
+Encrypting strings is a special case, as it requires converting the text to bytes using a UTF-8 reader before encryption.

 To simplify this process, Sentc offers string encryption functions that handle this conversion for you.